 However, that doesn’t mean it exists in a vacuum.
 On the contrary, brand experiences impact your reputation through online reviews which in turn affects brand equity.
 See how they’re all connected?

-If you focus on customer satisfaction and you build good relationships with buyers, then you’ll convert them into loyal customers.
+Focus on customer satisfaction and you build good relationships with buyers.
+If you do that, you’ll convert them into loyal customers.
 But if you really want to shine, take it one step farther.
 When you provide an exemplary experience you’ll create loyal brand ambassadors.
 As a result, they’ll sing your praises across social media, online review platforms and digital news outlets.